kayabaNerve/monero-oxide/monero-oxide/epee/README.md

   removing it entirely.
 - We may accept a _wider_ class of inputs than the `epee` library itself.
-Our definition of compatibility is explicitly if we can decode anything encoded by the `epee` library and all encodings we produce may be decoded by the `epee` library.
+Our definition of compatibility is explicitly if we can decode anything encoded by the `epee` library _it itself will decode_ and all encodings we produce may be decoded by the `epee` library.
 We do not expect completeness, so some successfully decoded objects may not be able to be encoded, and vice versa.

 At this time, we do not support:
 - Encoding objects